monksevillair/monksevillair.github.io/src/blog/2022-07-19-Weekly-Goals/main.md

 - Been slacking on training, go sleep somewhere awesome in the forest

 ## Ideas for next week
+- Get a song a week super tight and do some dope shows
 - Transcribe Havona
   - amazing renditions: [Evan Marion]( https://www.youtube.com/watch?v=J7n8iyb8afk) [Domi & JD Beck](